 I have built a rather complex Pure Data patch for all the sound design elements, and for the surround outputs I use both discrete speaker channels and Ambisonic encoding (using HOA Library by CICM with 4th order, 2D encoding) depending on situation.
 There are a number of different trigger-enabled, automated or randomised file players and panners for playing back content.
 Some audio files are pre-recorded effects and some are recorded live during the performance.
 I’m using several ways of sampling and manipulating audio from two separate handheld microphones and a lavalier carried by Kaisa.

-Pure Data is controlled mainly by midi messages from a small Akai LPK25 midi keyboard.
+Pure Data is controlled mainly by midi messages from a MIDI trigger pad.

 The music elements run on Ableton Live.
 It is controlled by an Akai MIDImix controller and an M-Audio Axiom midi keyboard.
 I’m not very experienced with Live and I have to say that I was surprised how limited it was in terms of configurating custom stuff.
 For example whenever I pressed one of the MIDImix’s record enable / solo buttons I wanted the same channel to be selected in Live.
 For that I needed to make new MIDI assignments in Live, but that disabled the LED lights in MIDImix.
 As it was essential for me to get the LEDs working and providing feedback of what I was doing I had to create a subpatch in Pure Data to read which buttons I have pressed and then send messages back to MIDImix to switch on or off the LED’s.
 It worked, but was not a very sophisticated solution!

-At the premiere in Oulu the audience was excellent and they were very co-operative to take part in creating the soundscapes with us.
-Without audience participation we would have been in trouble!
-Also, surround sound is something special that people don’t get to experience too often in live performances, so I believe that had its “magical” effect, too.
+So far the audiences have been excellent and very co-operative to take part in creating the soundscapes with us.
+Also, surround sound is something special that people don’t get to experience too often in live performances, so it might add a level of magic and immersion to the experience.